Tianyu-Bai/ELink/README.md

 This repository contains the mechanical and electrical design files for a high-density **Pedestal Connector** customized for chronic neural recording applications.
 The design serves as the interface between implanted neural probes and external headstages.

-The system is optimized for **[Select: Rats / Mice / Non-Human Primates]**, focusing on minimizing implant weight and maximizing structural integrity during behavioral experiments.
+The system is optimized for **[Mice / Non-Human Primates]**, focusing on minimizing implant weight and maximizing structural integrity during behavioral experiments.

 <p align="center">
   <img src="Images/render_iso.png" alt="Connector Isometric View" width="600">